New Public Charge Rule Takes Effect Sept. 18, 2026 - File Your I-485 Now Under Current Standards »

 The exam typically takes 30-60 minutes.
 Results, including lab tests and vaccination records, are typically ready within a week.
 Our Civil Surgeon will give you his best estimate of the time needed for completion of your paperwork at the end of your appointment.

-The cost is $500 for cash payments and $520 for credit card payments.
-This includes the physical exam, basic lab tests, and preparation of Form I-693.
+Our Fee is $520, which covers the physical, medical history interview, basic lab tests, and preparation of Form I-693.
+We offer a $20 discount for cash.
 Additional charges may apply for vaccinations (free with insurance), titer tests (optional tests for immunity), and for TB, syphilis, and gonorrhea infections.

 Form I-693 is required by USCIS to document the results of your immigration medical examination.
 It provides essential health information, including your vaccination records and test results, to ensure you meet the health-related requirements for immigration.